 He is not only revered and celebrated in Scotland but also in many other European nations, including Georgia – in which he is believed to have been the first preacher of Christianity – Malta, Cyprus, Romania, Spain and also Ukraine.

-Multiple legends claim that relics of Saint Andrew were brought to – yup, you guessed it – St Andrews from Constantinople, now known as Istanbul.
+Multiple legends claim that relics of Saint Andrew were brought to St Andrews from Constantinople (modern day Istanbul)

 Manuscripts that can be found in the Bibliotheque Nationale and the British Library claim these relics were brought to the Pictish King Oengus I, who proceeded to build a monastery on the site we now know as Saint Andrews.

-This was only the beginning of Saint Andrew’s ties to Scotland, however, as legend says Oengus II confirmed the preacher’s place as patron saint after good fortune in battle.
+This was only the beginning of Saint Andrew’s ties to Scotland, however.
+One story suggests that Pictish King Oengus II confirmed the preacher as patron saint after good fortune in battle.

 On the eve of battle

-It is claimed that on the eve of battle, King Oengus, outnumbered by the Angle host, prayed to St Andrew and vowed that he would acknowledge him as the patron saint of Scotland if they were to be victorious.
+It is claimed that on the eve of battle, Oengus II, outnumbered by the Angle host, prayed to Saint Andrew and vowed that he would acknowledge him as the patron saint of Scotland if they achieved victory.

 The King’s prayers appeared to have been answered when a cloud formation appeared in the shape of the cross upon which Andrew was crucified.
 We know this today as the Saltire, which has remained as Scotland’s national symbol since the 14th century.